 Ukraine is the second largest country in Europe, spanning territory where Eastern and Western European cultures meet.1 According to most etymological interpretations, the country’s name derives from an ancient word for “borderland.”2 Ukrainians today have a strong sense of national identity, despite the fact that for most of the last millennium its territory has been other empires’ borderlands, ruled by neighboring great powers, and despite the fact that powerful challenges to the country’s boundaries endure.
 In 2018, as this is being written, the eastern part of the country has been the scene of war with Russia, which seeks to re-incorporate Ukrainian territory in its sphere, as it has already done in Crimea.

-Kyivan Rus’, the ancient principality from which Ukrainian identity derives, played a crucially important role in the Christian history of Eastern Europe.
+Kyivan Rus’, the ancient principality from which Ukrainian identity derives, played a crucial role in the history of Eastern Europe.
 In 988 its ruler, Prince Vladimir, became Christian and launched the spread of Orthodox Christianity among the East Slavic peoples, including in Russia, Ukraine and Belarus.

 Catholic presence is far stronger in the western part of the country than in the east.
 Some 85% of Ukrainian Greek Catholics (almost 3.25 million) live in the western Ukrainian lands that were once part of the Kingdom of Galicia.
 In 2018, the Religious Information Service of Ukraine reported that more than half of the religious communities in the western oblasts (provinces) of Lviv, Ivano-Frankivsk, and Ternopil are Catholic, though it did not offer population figures there.
 The UGCC strongholds are commonly said to be the most religiously committed regions of the country.
 The Kyiv archeparchy (archdiocese), in the middle of Ukraine, now claims 500,000 Ukrainian Greek Catholics.
 Odesa claims 100,000, but the eastern eparchies (dioceses) of the country, including Crimea, report only 12,000.5